• Skip to primary navigation

 • ×

 Beef keema is one of my favorite South Asian dishes.
-I normally prepare it with a tomato and onion base (see Kulsoom's recipe here).
-So was intrigued when I found a recipe in the Salt'n Pepper Village cookbook that completely omitted tomatoes.
+I normally prepare it with a tomato and onion base (see Kulsoom's recipe here), and so was intrigued when I found a recipe in the Salt'n Pepper Village cookbook that completely omitted tomatoes.
 The book's recipe instead asks for a generous amount of yogurt that adds both tartness and creaminess to the dish.

 Tips to Make Beef Keema

 • The quality of the meat matters!
 Since the dish requires few ingredients, it really pays to buy quality beef.
-I would also recommend draining the meat to remove blood and excess water before preparing it.
+I would also recommend draining the meat to remove blood and squeezing excess water from it before preparing it.

 • Many people are nervous about cooking with yogurt due to the risk of curdling.
 You can prevent that by letting the yogurt come to room temperature before adding it, lowering the heat of the saucepan, and adding it right towards the end of the dish.